JassonRDV/Pokedex/README.md

 # 🚀 Pokedex Android - Job Application Challenge

-✨ Pokedex app in Kotlin for Android, created as a technical challenge.

 **Purpose:** 🎯 To demonstrate skills in Android and Kotlin development for a job opportunity.

 **Features:**